aladinoster/alsite/content/post/getting-started/index.md

 caption = "Cupcake"
 +++

-**Disclaimer:** This post was original authored by the website documentation.
-I have decided to leave it for documentation purposes and also for those who are curious.
+**Disclaimer:** *This post was original created by the website documentation.
+I have decided to leave it for documentation purposes and also for those who are curious.*

+***

 **Academic** makes it easy to create a beautiful website for free using Markdown.
 Customize anything on your site with widgets, themes, and language packs.